Configuring version and promotable properties for products

 Promotion Settings & Promotion Templates

-When you define an Inline template, configure, and commit the settings, the YAML generated, is saved as a promotion-template
+When you define an Inline template, a new Promotion Template, configure it, and commit the settings, the YAML generated, is saved as a promotion-template

 .